 But it turns out the majority of the US is enjoying a gloriously sunny day!
 Less than .012 of one percent of the world is even affected by this storm.
-Not to diminish the magnitude of IRMAGEDEON (as we are calling it in the southeast) because it is no doubt a big deal, but I have to take a step back and remember, it’s not affecting EVERYONE.
+Not to diminish the magnitude of the hurricane but I have to take a step back and remember, it’s not affecting EVERYONE.

 Do you ever get caught up in “EVERYONE is doing it?”
 EVERYONE feels, believes, or acts a certain way.

 Perhaps our view of everyone is just a little limited.